GMNO and related hypergraph embeddings

 3. (Flat embedding) Sometimes the matrix \sum_{v\in V}m(v)f(v)f(v)^* can be well approximated by a low rank matrix.
 This means that not all dimensions in K^d are used equally.
 The notion of a GMNO hypergraph embedding can be generalized so that the dimensions of K^d are used more evenly.

 4. (Weak repulsion) For GMNO hypergraph embeddings, it is possible that there are unrelated u,v where f(u) and f(v) are very close together.
-This problem can be ameliorated by increasing the dimension d.
+This problem can be ameliorated by increasing the dimension d, so if d is sufficiently large, it will be unlikely to have f(u) near f(v) unless the vertices u,v are related.

 Comparison with spectral clustering: GMNO hypergraph embeddings are closely related to the eigenvalues of the Laplacian matrix of a graph for a few reasons.
 First of all, the eigenvalues of the Laplacian are always unique while the GMNO hypergraph embeddings are often unique.
 There is also a loss function resembling the loss function f\mapsto L(f,m,w) where the input that minimizes this loss function is simply the bottom d-non-zero eigenvectors of the Laplacian matrix.